uber-common/metta/setup.md

 ```

 >>>
-** IMPORTANT  update workers/vagranttasks.py to point to the virtualbox/vagrant boxes location
+** IMPORTANT  update config.ini to point to the virtualbox/vagrant boxes location

-** IMPORTANT update run_simulation_yaml.py to reflect the names of your vagrants
 >>>

 # Cloud && Vagrant